 Fortunately, Google Analytics, Webmaster tools and theGoogle page speed tool gives you information about your site speed – including specific, actionable ways to fix it.

 For starters, make sure that you’re using caching technology.
 That’s a great way to prevent reloads of common resources throughout your website.
 It will help speed up site load times.

 Also, be sure that your images are optimized for websites.
 You might come across some beautiful images in your portfolio of stock photos, but they aren’t always optimized.
-If you have access to PhotoShop, that application lets you save images so that they’re optimized for the web.
+Use PhotoShop to optimize images, or a free compression tool so that your images will load faster.

 Although it seems as though social shares won’t increase your rankings, there’s no doubt that they generate buzz and can give your site a reputation as an authority on a particular subject.
 That’s why it’s still a great idea to encourage social sharing.

 Also, don’t be shy about asking people to share your content.
 You can post a link to your content on Facebook with the caption “Please share and enjoy.”
-There are people who will share that link just because they were requested to do so.
+There are people who will share that link simply because you asked them to do so.

-Finally, it is worth a minimal investment to pay for ads on Twitter and Facebook.
+Finally, it is worth a minimal investment to pay for social ads.
 After all, people are known to share paid content just like they share non-paid content.